networked-aframe/networked-aframe/README.md

 - How many concurrent users do you need to support in one room?
 - Do you want to host your own server?
 Or would a "serverless" solution like Firebase do the job?
-- Do you need audio
+- Do you need audio (microphone) streaming?
 - Do you need custom server-side logic?
 - Do you want a WebSocket (client-server) network architecture or WebRTC (peer-to-peer)?